mikepeat/DataFlexVoiceControl/README.md

 .pkg files, and their client-side JavaScript counterparts: WebSpeechControl.js and WebVoiceControl.js.

-The sample "In the bar" view lets you test out the interface - it makes use of the cOrderParser class, which is a moron-level bit of AI (well, how bright do you have to be to work behind a bar? <g>  Not really a challenger to Jarvis or SkyNet I'm afraid!) - it thinks gin and tonic are two separate drinks, FFS! ;-)
+The sample "In the bar" view lets you test out the interface.
+It makes use of the cOrderParser class, which is a moron-level bit of AI (well, how bright do you have to be to work behind a bar? <g>  Not really a challenger to Jarvis or SkyNet, I'm afraid!) - it thinks gin and tonic are two separate drinks! ;-)

+It offers a choice of bartenders (different in the different browsers), although for the best bar experience I'd stick to the English speakers! ;-)

 Mike